elec-tronics/Scholar_Synopsis_AI/README.md

 * Watsonx LLM (for summarization and Q&A)
 * Watsonx Embeddings (for semantic search in documents)
-* Chroma Vector DB (for storing/retrieving document chunks)
+* Vector database - ChromaDB (for storing/retrieving document chunks)
 * LangChain (for orchestration)
 * Gradio (for user-friendly interface)